 The session has made a recommendation to the CPM regarding the inquirer's application to become a candidate...

-A. Through the session liaison, provide the session with information

-Session confers with inquirer.
-Reviews evidence of growth within the five areas of competence and makes recommendation to CPM/ Presbytery. requested that will enable the members to assess the applicant's progress during the inquiry phase, remembering to use appropriate standard of confidentiality.
+A. Through the session liaison, provide the session with information requested that will enable the members to assess the applicant's progress during the inquiry phase, remembering to use appropriate standard of confidentiality.